aurigma/CCHSample-BackOfficeIntegration-aspnetmvc/readme.md

 The `ConnectProduct` action does this connection (and the `DisconnectProduct` removes it).
 We just show a list of a all product specification for each product and call the `ConnectProduct` for a specified product.

-##### Product information management (PIM)
+##### Products (PIM)

-Product information management is another way to connect data in Customer's Canvas and product in ecommerce system.
-Product information management allows you to create product model in Customer’s Canvas and specific options for it.
+Products (PIM) is a new, recomended way of connecting data in Customer's Canvas and product in ecommerce system.
+Products (PIM) allows you to create product model in Customer’s Canvas and specific options for it.
 Based on combinations of these options you can generate product variants and connect them to designs.
 Each variant can be connected to it's own design.

-To create a connection between a PIM product in Customer's Canvas and your product it is necessary to create another entity in Customer's Canvas - a _Product Link_.
+To create a connection between a Product (PIM) in Customer's Canvas and your product it is necessary to create another entity in Customer's Canvas - a _Product Link_.
 It can be done in _Links_ tab of Product information management page.

 You can learn more about managing PIM in Customer's Canvas Help center:

 https://customerscanvas.com/help/admin-guide/pim/intro.html

+> Note: At the time being, there is no way of fetching Storefront Product IDs from your system, so you have to type it in manually.
+Luckily, these IDs don't change frequently and typically there are only a handful of them (because they correspond to product categories, not individual products).

 #### Opening the editor

 Now let's take a look what happens on the storefront.
 Here, you want to list all your products and when a user opens a product, display an editor.